Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice

-Therefore, this map is indeed an isomorphism of $\Z_{\gl_N}$-bimodules such that $v_1 \mapsto (-1)^{N-1} \in H^{\bullet}_G(\bP^{N-1})$.
-The equivalence of Bezrukavnikov-Finkelberg gives an a priori different isomorphism with the same normalization condition by \cite[Lemma 2.13]{FKPRW}.
-However, it should coincide with the former by \cref{lm:hc_unique_auto}. \end{proof} \end{prop}
+which agrees with the formula of Proposition~\ref{prop:conjugation_center}.
+Therefore, this map is an isomorphism of $\Z_{\gl_N}$-bimodules such that \smash{$v_1 \mapsto (-1)^{N-1} \in H^{\bullet}_G\bigl(\bP^{N-1}\bigr)$}.
+The equivalence of Bezrukavnikov--Finkelberg gives an a priori different isomorphism with the same normalization condition by \cite[Lemma~2.13]{FKPRW}.
+However, it should coincide with the former by Lemma~\ref{lm:hc_unique_auto}. \end{proof} \end{Proposition}